Nkwenti-Severian-Ndongtsop/Fibonacci-bot/README.md

 - This file build and passes arguments directly to all the rust binaries is my project

 ### break down of the files in the src directory

+- We have the fibonacci function that handles the fibonacci of all the numbers found in a particular pull_request